scalawithcats/scala-with-cats/src/pages/codata/data-codata.md

 }
 ```

 I didn't implement the bodies of` foldRight` so I could show this as a separate step.
-The implementation here directly mirrors `foldRight` on the data implementation, and we can use the strategies to implement the codata equivalents.
+The implementation here directly mirrors `foldRight` on the data implementation, and we can use the same strategies to implement the codata equivalents.
 That is to say, we can use the recursion rule, reasoning by case, and following the types.
 I'm going to skip these details as we've already gone through them in depth.
+The final code is shown below.

 ```scala mdoc:silent
 final class Pair[A](head: A, tail: List[A]) extends List[A] {